stevapple/tencent-cloud-core/TencentCloudAPI.md

     }
 }
 ```

+Note that the region here is different from what's set in the endpoint.
+You can easily access all known regions provided by `TencentCloudCore`.

 The sample code above provides a simple template for error handling.
 The errors may come from networking, JSON decoding and Tencent Cloud platform.